 That’s over 30 years of hands on work with loads of soft tissue injury experience under my fingers.

-My schooling as an RMT is 2200 hours at an accredited teaching facility, and I am in good standing
+My schooling as an RMT is 2200 hours at an accredited school, and I am in good standing

 with my board (CMTO).
 In 2007 I retired from active practice in order to teach these courses full time.